Generic filters

 • All students choose five subjects in Year 13 and have one line of study.

+You are free to choose the subjects that interest you most, but remember to check requirements for tertiary courses to make sure you have covered pre-requisites while at school. *Pay particular attention to subjects on the approved list for University Entrance.
 All five of your subjects must be from the approved list for entry into undergraduate degree programmes that require a high number of points.
 For entry into programmes that require fewer points, including polytechnic degree courses, a minimum of four subjects from the approved list is recommended.

 National Certificate of Educational Achievement (NCEA)

 NCEA is the main qualification in the senior secondary school.
 You are able to obtain NCEA from a wide range of subjects within and beyond the school curriculum.
 NCEA is a broad based qualification.
 It encourages you to develop your particular strengths within a well-rounded general education.
-All learning in the senior secondary school can generate credits towards NCEA.

 NCEA certificate endorsements: